 Fetrina flung up her hands.
 “I don’t know!
 Yourself?
 Merolate politics?
 Hitting things?
 Drinking?
 I don’t know!”

 This, Kiluron considered, was decidedly not what he had expected.
 “I mean, I guess I could try, if that’s really what you want.”
 He frowned.
 “But I’m really not thinking I have anything interesting to say.
 You have so much more interesting things to say.”
 He blushed.
 “Even if I don’t understand at least half of it.”

 At this, Fetrina blushed.
 “I’m sorry.
 I guess I’ve already proven I’m not good at this.”

 “What?”
 Kiluron asked.
 “No, that’s not what I meant at all.
 All I meant was – “ he broke off, cocking his head, listening.

 “What?”
 Fetrina asked, but Kiluron shook his head, his eyes darting around the clearing, looking.
 “Oh no, you’re having a feeling again,” Fetrina remarked.

 Kiuron managed a short laugh.
 “It’s just that I don’t hear the birds anymore,” he explained.
 “So no, not just a feeling this time.
 I have evidence!
-And it gives me a suspicious feeling.”
+And that evidence gives me a suspicious feeling.”